openfheorg/openfhe-development/docs/sphinx_rsts/intro/building_user_applications.rst

 8. Run "make" to build the executable.

 To include a specific module, e.g., core or pke, in your C++ demo, use the main header file for that module, e.g., ``openfhecore.h`` or ``openfhe.h``.
 Please see the demos provided for that module for more examples.
 If your application uses serialization, additional header files will be needed (see the demos with serialization for more details).
+If you want to run your application in a terminal, you may also want to specify the environment variable, e.g., ``export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/usr/local/lib``, supposing your OpenFHE libs are installed on ``/usr/local/lib``.